-The musicalHe is changing from a misunderstood Caribbean immigrant to the United States' first Treasury secretary.
+The musicalHe is changing from the misunderstood Caribbean immigrant to the United States' first Treasury secretary.
 It celebrated its opening year with 16 record nominations for the Tony Award in 13 categories and won 11 – including the prestigious Best Musical Award.

 As an amateur music theater actor, I can only talk about it for weeks.
 I know every single word of every single song.
-My annual Spotify theses have included Hamilton songs since the day the soundtrack hit the platform five years ago.
+My annual Spotify wrap-ups have included Hamilton songs since the day the soundtrack hit the platform five years ago.

 This is exciting.
 This is music theater history.

 But there are many people who don't understand the importance of a show like Hamilton and make it onto such a widespread and affordable platform.

 "Didn't they basically do the same with Les Misérables and Cats?"